cloudytuts/website/content/en/tutorials/git/how-to-squash-your-commits.md

 ```

 ## Rebase Fixup Commits
 Squashing and fixup are very similar methods of combining commits.
 The difference is when a fixup is selected the log text for each commit is not retained.
-This is more useful when you have extraneuous commits due to troubleshooting, for example.
-It's unlikely you will want or need to retain these message.
+This is more useful when you have extraneous commits due to troubleshooting, for example.
+It's unlikely you will want or need to retain these messages.

 ```text
 fixup cac1790 CLDY-1000: Finally!